kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 For security reasons, data between the calling app and a Web Worker thread is never shared.
 This is going to
-[change in the future](https://bugs.webkit.org/show_bug.cgi?id=65209), but for now, data is always copied to and from the worker when `postMessage()` is called.
+[change in the future](https://bugs.webkit.org/show_bug.cgi?id=65209), but for now, data is always copied to and from the Worker when `postMessage()` is called.
 As a result, not every data type can be passed.

 Unfortunately, `FileEntrySync` and `DirectoryEntrySync` don't currently fall into the accepted types.
 So how can you get entries back to the calling app?
 One way to circumvent the limitation is to return a list of [filesystem: URLs](/tutorials/file/filesystem/#toc-filesystemurls) instead of a list of entries. `filesystem:` URLs are just strings, so they're super easy to pass around.
 Furthermore, they can be resolved to entries in the main app using `resolveLocalFileSystemURL()`.
-That'll get you back to a `FileEntrySync`/`DirectoryEntrySync` object.
+That gets you back to a `FileEntrySync`/`DirectoryEntrySync` object.

 *Main app:*